 How to file tax extensions in Virginia

-The 2012 income tax returns for residents of Old Dominion are due by May 1, 2013 (for calendar year filers).
+The income tax returns for residents of Old Dominion are due by each year (for calendar year filers).

 Note that this is an extension of time to file, not to pay, and any state income tax due must still be paid by the original filing deadline (May 1st) to avoid penalties and interest charges.